O.P.P. (song): Music video

 A music video was produced to promote the single, directed by Rodd Houston and Marcus Raboy.
 It begins with a man removing his wedding ring and dropping it.
 The group raps at a club behind a fence and people dance behind them.
-The video was later published on Naughty by Nature's official YouTube channel on July 13, 2010, and had generated more than 19 million views as of January 2023.
+The video was later made available on Naughty by Nature's official YouTube channel in 2010, and had generated more than 29 million views as of September 2025.